 JUDE KELLY OBE is founder and chair of Metal, having spent the first three years of Metal's development as our artistic director.
-She went on to play an instrumental role in securing the 2012 Olympic Games for London and is currently artistic director at London Southbank Centre for 12 years.
+She went on to play an instrumental role in securing the 2012 Olympic Games for London and was artistic director at London Southbank Centre for 12 years.
 She is currently founder and artistic director of WOW – the Women of the World festival.
-Jude is joined on our board by the actor, Sir Ian McKellen, writers Paul Morley, Yasmin Alibhai Brown and Rachel Lichtenstein, Radio One DJ Nihal Arthanayake, Jamie Beddard who is Co-Director of Diverse City, Agent for Change at The New Wolsey Theatre, and freelance director, writer and actor, Andrea Stark Director of Employment, Skills and Culture at the London Borough of Islington, and industry experts Ian Thompson and Mark Blenkinsop.
+Jude is joined on our board by the actor, Sir Ian McKellen, writers Paul Morley, and Yasmin Alibhai Brown, BBC radio presenter DJ Nihal Arthanayake, Jamie Beddard who is Co-Director of Diverse City, Agent for Change at The New Wolsey Theatre, and freelance director, writer and actor, Andrea Stark Director of Employment, Skills and Culture at the London Borough of Islington, and industry experts Ian Thompson and Mark Blenkinsop.

 Colette has worked to develop Metal since the company's inception in 2002.
 She works across all three Metal sites and brings extensive experience of working in large scale public arenas via public art consultancy, exhibitions, participatory design and education projects.
 She was managing director of the Royal Society of British Sculptors (RBS) from 1998 – 2002 and is a freelance writer and commentator on the arts and has published articles in a number of journals and publications.
 She recently created Estuary, a major new arts festival along the banks of the Thames in South Essex and North Kent.
 The first edition, Estuary 2016 was co-curated with Gareth Evans of the Whitechapel Gallery & Sue Jones of Whitstable Biennale.